WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### setCustomerFeedback( feedback )
-Use this API to provide feedback from the user after a crash.
 <details>
-<summary>more...</summary>
+<summary>Use this API to provide feedback from the user after a crash.</summary>

 Parameters:
 -  feedback is a string containing any customer feedback for the crash.